mdeliw/md/Effective Java.md

 [toc]

-### Creating Objects
+# Creating Objects

-#### 1. Static factory methods instead of constructors <u>when the list of parameters is not optional</u>.
+## 1. Prefer Static factory methods over constructors <u>when the list of parameters is not optional</u>.

+<u>Good</u>

-- ==Pros== Unlike constructors, static factory methods have names.
+- Static factory methods have names.
-- Unlike constructors, static factory are not required to create a new object each time they're invoked.
+- Static factory are not required to create a new object each time they're invoked.
-- Unlike constructor, static factory can return object of any subtype of their return type.
+- Static factory can return object of any subtype of their return type.
-- Unlike constructor, static factory can use a different class of the return type.
+- Static factory can return object of a different class type based on input paramenter.
-- Unlike constructor, static factory doesn't need the class of the return type to exist - Service Provider Interface.
+- Static factory doesn't need the class of the return type to exist - Service Provider Interface.

+<u>Bad</u>

+- Static methods are hard to find.
+Javadocs don't call out static factory methods clearly as compared to constructors.
-- ==Limitation== of providing only static factory methods is that classes without a public or protected constructors can't be subclassed.
-Also javadocs don't call out static factory methods clearly as compared to constructors.
+- Only providing static factory method means that the class without a public or protected constructors can't be subclassed.

+<u>Naming convention</u>

-- ==Naming convention==: `class.static-factory-method`
+-  `class.static-factory-method`
   - `.from` for  single parameter and return an instance.
 Alternative is `.valueOf`, `.getInstance`, `.instance`.
   - `.of`for multiple parameters and returns an instance.
 Alternative is `.valueOf`, `.getInstance`, `.instance`.
   - `.create`, `.newInstance` returns a new instance for each call.
+- `helper-class.static-factory-method`:
-  - `helper-class.static-factory-method`: `.getType`, `.newType`, `.type` when the static factory method is in a different class, i.e. the method is not in the class whose instance is returned.
+  - `.getType`, `.newType`, `.type` when the static factory method is in a different class, i.e. the method is not in the class whose instance is returned.

-#### 2. Builder method instead of constructor <u>when the list of parameters is optional</u>.
+## 2. Prefer Builder method over constructor <u>when the list of parameters is optional</u>.

-The approach uses ==three distinct patterns==:
+The Builder pattern is verbose and needs an additional Builder class.
+The builder should be used only if we are dealing with with a large number of parameters.
+The approach uses ==three distinct patterns== and validatity checks for mandatory and optional params <u>are necessary</u> in the Builder.
+Use `IllegalArgumentException` when necessary.

-1. Call the constructor or the static factory method to return <u>a builder object</u> instead of the instance of the requested class.
+1. Call the static factory method to return <u>a builder object</u> instead of the instance of the requested class.
 2. Use the setter methods of the builder object to further set any optional parameter.
 3. Finally, call the `build` method of the builder object to generate the instance of the requested class.

-> Validatity checks for params are necessary in the Builder.
-Use `IllegalArgumentException` when necessary.

 ```java
 public class SomeClass {